Exploring Prophetic Mysteries

 ...but examine everything carefully...
 I Thessalonians 5:21

-The Pre-Tribulation Rapture doctrine teaches that Jesus Christ will return secretly before the Tribulation to gather the Church up into heaven through an invisible resurrection and rapture.
+The Pre-Tribulation Rapture doctrine teaches that Jesus Christ will return invisibly before the Tribulation to gather the Church up into heaven by a sudden disappearance of Christians.
 This Rapture doctrine is the most widely accepted Rapture theory among pre-millennial evangelical churches and seminaries.
 Among many evangelical scholars and prophecy teachers, this theory is considered exclusively Scriptural and all other teachings are considered false; sometimes even heretical and dangerous.
 Most Christians who are taught this doctrine in their churches or seminaries seem to embrace it without question.
-The percentage of pre-millennial evangelicals who believe in a pre-tribulation rapture may be as high as 90% or more.
+The percentage of pre-millennial evangelicals who believe in a Pre-Tribulation Rapture may be as high as 90% or more.

 Why not just go along?

-Our first challenge is to find where a secret coming of Jesus is taught in the Scripture.
-I’ll save you some time; there is no Scripture that says there will be a secret coming of Christ.
+Our first challenge is to find where a invisible return of Jesus is taught in the Scripture.
+I’ll save you some time; there is no Scripture that says there will be an invisible return of Christ.
 Not even one that might be interpreted that way.
-The coming of Christ is only described as glorious, loud, and witnessed by all the world.
+The return of Christ is only described as glorious, loud, and witnessed by all the world.

 Then they will see the Son of Man coming in a cloud with power and great glory.
 Luke 21:27